timonus/TJScaleTipper/README.md

 - `kTJOneMonthBeforeElectionDayUnixTimestamp`, a date before which I’m recommending people to register to vote.
 - `kTJOneWeekBeforeElectionDayUnixTimestamp`, a date after which I’m reminding people to vote.
 - `kTJEndOfElectionDayUnixTimestamp`, Election Day itself.
+- `kTJVoterRegistrationURLString`, the recommended URL people use to check their voter registration status.

 *Be sure to include the following entries in your app’s `LSApplicationQueriesSchemes`: